-- Get back to basics… think about your skillset
+1. Get back to basics and think about your skillset

-First and foremost it’s important to understand and appreciate the specific skills that a marketing agency are looking for.
-Specifically these include:
+To get ahead on the marketing job interview, first and foremost it’s important to understand and appreciate the specific skills that a marketing agency is looking for.
+Specifically, these include:

 - Strategical thinking